 one.newrelic.com > Dashboards: You can use the Microsoft Windows services integration metrics to create tables for your services.

 Our integration is compatible with all Windows versions supported by the New Relic agent.

-You must have the infrastructure agent version 1.12.1 or higher installed on a supported host.
+You must have version 1.12.1 or higher for our infrastructure monitoring agent installed on a supported host.
 The x86 Windows versions are not yet supported.